recursiveforte/sprig-batch-jam/session 3.md

 Create a variable using `let` on the top level of the game (outside any functions or code blocks), name it something like "obstacleIsUp", and set it to true.

 Then, use an `if` statement to run different code depending on which level you're on, and use another `if` statement to move the obstacle up or down depending on if the variable you just declared equals true or false.
-Each time you move the obstacle, flip that variable to the opposite of what it was.
+Each time you move the obstacle, flip that variable to the opposite of what it was previously.

 </details>